koding/kdlearn/guides/what-is-koding.md

 to anyone.
 The Koding VMs provide you with a _real_ Ubuntu OS, with a _real_ Terminal, and allow you to work on _real_ code.
 It can be any language, be it Python, PHP, C++, C, or anything else, it doesn't matter.
-Even better, the VMs are hosted online, so they're accessible from just about anywhere in the world.
+Even better, the VMs are hosted on the cloud, so they're accessible from just about anywhere in the world.

 ## Is Koding a Production Host?